ryanzshi/ryanzshi.github.io/index.md

 <div id="abs-bio" style="display:none;">
 <blockquote>
 <b>Bio:</b> Ryan Shi is a final-year Ph.D. candidate of Societal Computing in the School of Computer Science at Carnegie Mellon University.
 He works with nonprofit organizations to address societal challenges in food security, environmental conservation, and public health using AI. <em>His research has been deployed at these organizations worldwide.</em> Shi studies game theory, online learning, and reinforcement learning on problems motivated by non-profit applications.
-He was the recipient of a Siebel Scholar award, an IEEE Computer Society Upsilon Pi Epsilon Scholarship, and a Carnegie Mellon Presidential Fellowship, and was selected as a Rising Star in Data Science and ML & AI, by UChicago and USC, respectively.
+He was the recipient of a 2023 IAAI Deployed Application Award, a 2022 Siebel Scholar Award, and a 2021 Carnegie Mellon Presidential Fellowship, and was selected as a 2022 Rising Star in Data Science and ML & AI, by UChicago and USC, respectively.
+He has interned at Microsoft and Facebook during his Ph.D.
 Shi grew up in Henan, China before moving to the U.S., where he graduated from Swarthmore College with a B.A. in mathematics and computer science.
 </blockquote>
 </div>